texty/amber-methodology/README.md

 We first thought about amber related project back in 2016, during work on [deforestation in Karpathian mountains](http://texty.org.ua/d/deforestation/).
 But in that time we didn't have relatively recent satellite images with big enough resolution.

-I'd like to say couple of kind words for (Terrapattern)[http://www.terrapattern.com/] , amazing project which prove that similar analysis of satellite images is possible.
+I'd like to say couple of kind words for [Terrapattern](http://www.terrapattern.com/), amazing project which proved that similar analysis of satellite images is possible.

 ### Contact autor of this repository: